 Who Is This Seasonal Affective Disorder (SAD) Quiz For?

-This seasonal affective disorder (SAD) quiz is for anyone who feels down or irritable during certain times of year.
+This seasonal affective disorder (SAD) quiz is for anyone who feels down or irritable during certain times of the year.
 SAD symptoms usually appear during winter, but they can show up in the summer, too.

-If your mood shifts during certain seasons, take this quiz to see whether you might meet criteria for SAD.
+If your mood shifts during certain seasons, take this quiz to see whether you might meet the criteria for SAD.

 Is It Accurate?